CiscoDevNet/firepower-kickstart/README.md

 # Firepower-Kick

-Python modules that can be used to install FTD on hardware and virtual platforms.
+Python modules that can be used to install FTD on hardware platforms.